jawkat/printf/README.md

-Write your our printf function.
+Write our printf function team kevin and jawad.